TEAGUE is a design consultancy that has worked with Boeing for the past 70 years.

-As straps twist, they partition the space in different ways.
+As straps twist, they create structures that partition the space in different ways.
+This is made possible by weightlessness.
+Because everyone is weightless, the structures do not need rigidity; fabric straps are sufficient.
 A loose twist opens up the space; ideal for playing around or looking outside.
 A tighter twist partitions the space into pockets, allowing tourists to not be together all the time.

 Here are some configurations we envisioned:

 When tourists want an unblocked view of the outside, straps can fully untwist.

 Contextual information is projected onto the windows to help show the constellations and landmarks outside.

 Meanwhile, the holographic display on the table shows the journey route and what’s coming up next.

 Most of the trip, there is nothing to see outside; just vast emptiness.
 Tourists can untwist the straps and explore zero gravity by playing around.

 While sitting down isn’t necessary in space (your legs don’t get tired), the act of sitting down helps people relax and hang out.

 Inspired by campfires, we designed circular seating where people can strap themselves down and hang out during the end of the day, share stories, eat dinner, and enjoy each other’s presence.

 Sometimes, people just want a break from others.
 They can go to one of the partitions created by twisting straps and be alone.